HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 • Privacy-focused business verification methods

-When evaluating directories, consider their technological roadmap and how it goes with with changing consumer search behaviors.
+When you evaluate directories, consider their technology roadmap and how it fits changing consumer search behaviors.

 • Voice search optimization for smart speaker queries